bluz71/bluz71.github.io/_posts/2023-06-02-maximize-productivity-of-the-bash-shell.md

 Modern Shell Tools
 ------------------

-As mentioned in the introduction, there has been resurgence in command line tool development in recent years.
+As mentioned in the introduction, there has been a resurgence in command line tool development in recent years.
 Some of these new tools are  direct replacements for long-established core utilities.

-A few that I actively use are:
+A few that are noteworthy:

 - [bat](https://github.com/sharkdp/bat), an enhanced `cat` clone

 - [delta](https://github.com/dandavison/delta), a syntax-highlighting pager for
-  `diff` and `git` output
+  `diff` and `git`

 - [dust](https://github.com/bootandy/dust), an intuitive version of `du`